 - Final Thoughts

-Sugar snap peas (Pisum sativum var. macrocarpon) are a hybrid of snow peas and garden peas.
-Unlike garden peas, whose pods are thick and fibrous, sugar snap peas have thin, edible pods that are sweet and tender, even when eaten raw.
+Sugar snap peas (Pisum sativum var. macrocarpon) are a bit fatter and rounded.
+They are a hybrid of snow peas and garden peas.
+But unlike garden peas, whose pods are thick and fibrous, sugar snap peas have thin, edible pods (like snow peas) that are sweet and tender, even when eaten raw.
 The peas inside the pods are plump and sweet, but the real treat is the pod itself—sweet and crunchy.
 Sugar snap peas are often harvested when the peas are still young, but the pod is fully mature, providing a perfect balance of sweetness and texture.

-Grow sugar snap peas in cool temperatures.
+Grow spring peas in cool temperatures.
 They are best planted in early spring or late winter.
 Here’s a general timeline for planting:

-- In regions with cold winters (zones 3-5): Plant sugar snap peas 4–6 weeks before the last expected frost.
+- In regions with cold winters (zones 3-5): Plant peas 4–6 weeks before the last expected frost.
 For example, plant them in early to mid-March, depending on your area’s climate.

 - In milder climates (zones 6-9): Plant in early spring as soon as the soil can be worked, mid-February is ideal; or even in late fall for a winter harvest.